 |Do graduating students need to keep their old IDs for printing?||The old student IDs, themselves, will not work.
 However, students need the proxy number from the back of the ID in order to be able to print (enter this manually to release the print job).|

 Access to Print & Database Materials: SLS alums may use and borrow print materials in the library.
 Electronic databases are typically restricted to current SLS students only.
-However, SLS is pleased to be able to offer the following databases for free to SLS alums:
+However, SLS is pleased to be able to offer the following databases to SLS alums: